18 Taking a Stand

 “What little money I have isn’t with me today, Jeera,” Josah sneered.
 “Besides that, I won’t give you a thing.”

 He pushed Josah off the porch, yelling at Caleb to stay in front of him.
 Taking a few steps towards the other warehouses, Jeera suddenly stopped.
-A firm hand grabbed the wrist of the hand holding the knife, squeezed and shook it loose.
+A firm hand gripped his wrist and squeezed until the knife dropped to the ground.

-“Don’t you ever threaten any of my sons!” he yelled.
+“Don’t ever threaten my sons!” roared the Captain.

 Conall, who stood by the Captain, walked over and picked up the knife.
 One glance at Caleb confirmed he heard their father refer to Josah as a son.
 He couldn’t hide his grin.

 “You alright, Josah?” asked Munro.

 “Yes, I am fine,” Josah replied.